AndreaBe99/gcp_cloud_engineer_notes/Quizzes/exam_topics.md

 You are hosting an application from Compute Engine virtual machines (VMs) in us`"central1`"a.
 You want to adjust your design to support the failure of a single
 Compute Engine zone, eliminate downtime, and minimize cost.
 What should you do?

-A. ג€" Create Compute Engine resources in usג€"central1ג€"b. ג€" Balance the load across both usג€"central1ג€"a and usג€"central1ג€"b.
+A. `" Create Compute Engine resources in us`"central1`"b. `" Balance the load across both us`"central1`"a and us`"central1`"b.
-B. ג€" Create a Managed Instance Group and specify usג€"central1ג€"a as the zone. ג€" Configure the Health Check with a short Health Interval.
+B. `" Create a Managed Instance Group and specify us`"central1`"a as the zone. `" Configure the Health Check with a short Health Interval.
-C. ג€" Create an HTTP(S) Load Balancer. ג€" Create one or more global forwarding rules to direct traffic to your VMs.
+C. `" Create an HTTP(S) Load Balancer. `" Create one or more global forwarding rules to direct traffic to your VMs.
-D. ג€" Perform regular backups of your application. ג€" Create a Cloud Monitoring Alert and be notified if your application becomes unavailable. ג€" Restore from backups when notified.
+D. `" Perform regular backups of your application. `" Create a Cloud Monitoring Alert and be notified if your application becomes unavailable. `" Restore from backups when notified.

 **Answer: A**